 *waves a hearty hello*

-I’m Deb, ass-kicking Courage and Authenticity Coach helping sacred rebels wake up and shake up their true selves to create meaning and impact through their work.
+Kickass Courage + Authenticity Coach and Master Intuitive helping sacred rebels wake up and shake up their true selves in order to play bigger, be bolder, and create a life of meaning and impact.

-I’m talking about believing in yourself so strongly that the world can’t help but believe in you too!
+I’m talking about believing in yourself and your magic so strongly the world can’t help but believe in you too!

 I’ve snorkeled the Palancar Reef and stood on the pyramids of Teotihuacan.
 I’ve crossed the Golden Gate Bridge and shed tears at the 9/11 Memorial.
 And I’ve traversed my own personal dark night of the soul (read: posttraumatic stress disorder) to come out the other side with a few scars, a deeper love of self, and an immovable commitment to live a life true to me.